-After completing the initial PQC learning modules, we aimed to increase student learning outcomes and engagement by incorporating more active learning approaches because of the learning challenges observed in the graduate course.
-Thus, we integrated a student-led seminar into the PQC learning module.
+\textbf{Second Iteration:} After completing the initial PQC learning modules, we observed several learning challenges in the graduate course (i.e., low Kahoot scores).
+To increase student learning outcomes, we integrated a \textbf{student-led seminar} into the PQC learning module and created the new hybrid learning PQC module.
 We implemented the second iteration of the PQC learning modules in the same courses in the fall semester of 2023 and the spring semester of 2024.
+Both the graduate and undergraduate courses follow the same structure.
 The new PQC lecture begins with a student-led seminar, followed by the faculty-led lecture with hands-on coding exercises, and concludes with a Kahoot quiz (see Table~\ref{tab:structure}).
-For student-led seminars, participants choose a quantum computing topic (e.g., ``What is a qubit?'') from a provided list or suggest their own, and deliver an elevator pitch individually or in groups.
-Both the graduate and undergraduate courses use the same structure.
-Similar to the first iteration, the graduate lecture is longer than the undergraduate lecture, and it contains a more detailed introduction to quantum systems.
+For student-led seminars, participants choose a quantum computing topic (e.g., ``What is a qubit?'') from a provided list or suggest their own and deliver an elevator pitch individually or in groups.

-To assess the effectiveness of active learning approaches, specifically student-led seminars, we conduct comparison testing between the two iterations of PQC lectures---FLL versus HL.
-We adopt Kahoot to assess the student learning outcomes and an end-of-lecture survey to analyze students' perspectives and engagement.